 Easter basket ideas come in all shapes and sizes.
 However, the best ideas somehow appeal to the one who will be receiving the basket, which in most cases is a small child.

-When designing an Easter basket for or with a child, it's important that the basket is cute, colorful, and functional (meaning it will hold tons of gifts and candy).
+When designing an Easter basket for or with a child, the basket must be cute, colorful, and functional (meaning it will hold tons of gifts and candy).

 Fabricate a Simple Basket Into a Magical Unicorn

 If your child is in grade school and has a thing for glitz and glitter, this unicorn basket transformation might be perfect for Easter.
-In fact, purchase some stickers and glue-on accessories that a pre-teen would like and let them decorate their own.Continue to 6 of 25 below.
+Purchase some stickers and glue-on accessories that a pre-teen would like and let him or her decorate one.Continue to 5 of 24 below.

 Add a Ruffled Skirt for an Ultra Girly Look